henry2004y/Ganymede/log_ganymede.md

 and this will be done iteratively nSmooth times.
 * `#POISSON`: determine if the correction of $\nabla\cdot\mathbf{E}=\rho^\ast$ is needed and the timestep interval for doing this.
 * `#PARTICLES`: determine the number of particles per cell
+* `#DISCRETIZATION`: control the parameters in the discretization scheme.
+The important one is `theta`.
+Theoretically, a value of 0.5 implies semi-implicit exact energy conservation and 1.0 implies fully-implicit.
+Yuxi said a value of 0.51 gave better stability in practice.
 * `#SOLVER`: define the tolerances and iterations for implicit solvers.
 I think these are empirical choices.
 * `#SAVEIDL`: save idl output files
 * `#SAVEPLOT`: save hdf5 output files